 Moving to the room where the troubles were first noticed, Glanvill sleep well — until a loud knocking sounded.
 He asked who was there, but no answer came until he demanded, “In the Name of God who is it, and what would you have?”
 A stern voice answered, “Nothing with you!”
 In the morning, Glanvill was assured that no servant — indeed, no one at all — had been in that section of the house.
 The haunting even affected Glanvill’s horse, which had mysteriously grown lame and died shortly afterward.

 All of this seems to fall within the realm of spectral phenomena (well, except what happened to the poor horse), and Glanvill’s nocturnal vigil and search for physical explanations followed — or, I should say, established — standard ghost hunting procedure.
-And wouldn’t it be a nice and tidy ghost story if it was then discovered that the beggar William Drury, on his deathbed, had vowed vengeance agaisnt Mompesson on his deathbed shortly before the manifestations began?
+And wouldn’t it be a nice and tidy ghost story if it was then discovered that the beggar William Drury had vowed vengeance agaisnt Mompesson on his deathbed shortly before the manifestations began?

-But no. Drury was alive when the manifestations occurred.
-He was safe from being accused of somehow faking the haunting because, during part of it, he could verify his location: the Gloucester goal, accused of theft.
+No, Drury was still alive when those manifestations occurred.
+He was even safe from being accused of somehow faking the haunting because, during part of it, he could verify his location: the Gloucester goal, accused of theft.
 In fact, it was while in jail that Drury heard of the weird events in Tedworth — and his pride ruled his good sense.
 He bragged that he had bewitched the man who had taken his drum from him there.
 Indeed, this boast resonated with the day that Mompesson, responding to loud noises near the children, heard a phantom voice cry, “A witch, a witch!”
 Eclipsing the charge of thievery, Drury was now tried for practicing witchcraft!